salesforcecli/plugin-source/messages/md.deployreport.md

 # deprecation

-We plan to deprecate this command in the future.
-Try using the "%s" and "%s" pair instead.
+This command is deprecated and will be removed from Salesforce CLI on November 6, 2024.
+Use the "%s" and "%s" pair instead.